hyperhq/blog.hyper.sh/blog/source/learn-hyper_-by-examples-run-your-application.md

 title: "Learn Hyper_ By Examples: Run Your application"
-date: 2016-05-10 00:00:00 +0800
+date: 2016-05-10 22:00:00 +0800
 author: hyper
 tags:
     - Container
     - Hyper
     - Network
-draft: true
 preview: This article shows how to use Hyper_ to deploy a real-world application and play with it.

 ---

 # Run Your application

-In the previous ["*Run a Hello world*"](learn-hyper_-by-examples-hello-world-in-a-container.md) the first container in Hyper_ has been launched using the `hyper run` command.
+In the previous ["*Run a Hello world*"](https://blog.hyper.sh/learn-hyper_-by-examples-hello-world-in-a-container.html) the first container in Hyper_ has been launched using the `hyper run` command.
 In this article, let's go further.

 ## More about the hyper command line tool

 The `hyper` client is a simple command line also known as a command-line interface (CLI).
 One helpful command is `hyper version` to return version and commit ID of the currently installed hyper client as well as the server information in the cloud side.
 ```shell
 $ hyper version
 Client: